aunz/bikeshare/README.md

 | Member | 436692 (75%) | 9.4 (53%) | 11 ±0.0119 | 977951 | 2.24 ±0.0021 | 12.9 ±0.0095 |
 | Casual | 148838 (25%) | 8.3 (47%) | 29 ±0.0909 | 360374 | 2.42 ±0.0047 | 9.0 ±0.0178 |

-*Distance and velocity are estimated using Google Matrix Distance API
+*Distance and velocity were estimated using Google Matrix Distance API

 ### Trips where pick up and drop off locations are the same